SerializeField in Unity

 In general, Unity is capable of serializing any instanced fields.

-• Unity is able to serialize any field except for static, const, or readonly fields.
+- Unity can serialize any field except static, const, or readonly fields.

-Properties are methods that wrap fields, so they can’t be serialized.
-You can serialize the backing value, though.
+- Properties are methods that wrap fields, so they can’t be serialized.
+You can serialize the backing value, however.
 More on that later.

 Serializable Field Types

 Unity will not serialize any multidimensional collections.
-Multidimensional collections include things like dictionaries or multidimensional arrays.
+Multidimensional collections include things like a c# dictionary or a multidimensional array.

 Click here to check the Unity docs for more details.